gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

     end

-Basically, the job of the reader is to create the _abstract tabular data model_ and use it to read each row of the table(s) described in the model and use that to generate RDF triples (it can also be used to generate JSON output without going the RDF, but that&#8217;s another story).
+Basically, the job of the reader is to create the _abstract tabular data model_ and use it to read each row of the table(s) described in the model and use that to generate RDF triples (it can also be used to generate JSON output without going the RDF, but that's another story).

 The [rdf-tabular gem](http://rubygems.org/gems/rdf-tabular) implements `RDF::Tabular::Metadata`, with subclasses for the different kinds of metadata we need.
 This provides the `#each_row` method, which given an input file yields each row.
 For the Ruby implementation, we use the [CSV library](http://docs.ruby-lang.org/en/2.1.0/CSV.html) and use dialect information to set parsing defaults.
 The gist of the implementation looks like the following: